adamaviv/si485h-f18/policy.md

 ### Merge Request Bonus and Bug/Content Bounty Bonus

 -   You can receive up to a 5% bonus on *your final grade* for submitting useful merge requests (sometimes called pull requests) to the course.
-The value of the merge requests are limmitted in terms of total bonus points awarded per catagory and the number of available points overall (limmited to 5% total bonus); however, exceptions may be made in exceptional circumstances due to exceptional contributions at the discretion of the instructor.
+The value of the merge requests are limited in terms of total bonus points awarded per category and the number of available points overall (limited to 5% total bonus); however, exceptions may be made in exceptional circumstances due to exceptional contributions at the discretion of the instructor.

 -   Merge requests for typos in the unit notes are worth 0.05 points each, on